Seabastian writes about fashion and beautiful occasions, including weddings. He is particularly interested in lace!

 Alencon Lace and Chantilly Lace Become Popular

 One place where the lace industry never died out was Belgium.
-This was due in large part to the method which was used in the creation of fine Belgian lace: each worker was responsible for a specific portion of a larger whole.
+This was largely due to the method used to create fine Belgian lace: each worker was responsible for a specific portion of a larger whole.
 This meant that no one person was skilled in creating the entire finished piece, which made the secrets of Belgian lace much harder to spread to other regions.
 Today, Belgium is one of the few places in the world known for its fine lace.

 Queen Victoria's Bridal Lace